-A probabilistic circuit $\mathcal{P}:=(\mathcal{G}, \theta)$ represents a joint probability distribution p(\textbf{X}) over random variables \textbf{X} through a directed acyclic graph (DAG) $\mathcal{G}$ parametrized by $\theta$.
-Each node in the DAG defines a computational unit, which is one of three types of nodes — input, sum, and product.
-Every leaf node in $\mathcal{G}$ is an input node; every inner node n (i.e., sum or product) receives inputs from its children $out(n)$, and computes its output, which encodes a probability distribution $p_n$ defined recursively as follows:
+A probabilistic circuit (PC) $\mathcal{M}:=(\mathcal{G}, \theta)$ is a probabilistic model, representing a joint probability distribution P(\textbf{X}) over random variables \textbf{X} through a directed acyclic graph (DAG) $\mathcal{G}$ parameterised by $\theta$ \cite{circuits_ProbCircuits}.
+Each node in the DAG defines a computational unit, which is one of three types — an input, sum, or product node.
+Every leaf in $\mathcal{G}$ constitutes an input node, while every inner node is either a sum or a product node.
+An example of a probabilistic circuit is given in Figure~\ref{fig:intro-box}a.

-where $f_n(\textbf{x})$ is a univariate input distribution of a literal and $\theta_{d|n}$ denotes the weight that corresponds to the edge $(d,n)$ in the DAG.
-The probability distribution of a probabilistic circuit is defined as the distribution represented by its root unit $p_{\mathcal{P}}(x)$.
-The scope of a node is the set of input variables it depends on.
-A sum unit is smooth if the scopes of all the children are identical.
-A product unit is decomposable if the scopes of all the children are disjoint \cite{circuits_Pruning_growing}.
-In this work, we limit the input distribution $f_n(x)$ of a literal to be a numerical boolean function: $f_n(x)=\{0,1\}$ with $f_n(x)+f_n(-x)=1$.